 The Mineral Resource estimation for Rockliden is made by Boliden in 2013-14.
-The data from these estimations are compiled into this report by Lina Åberg.
-Multiple participants have been involved and contributed to this summary report.
+The data from these estimations are compiled into this report by senior resource geologist Lina Åberg and this report updated for 2021 by Gunnar Agmalm, Manager of Boliden Ore Reserve and Project Evaluation dept. Multiple participants have been involved and contributed to this summary report.
 Roles and responsibilities are listed in Table 2